-25 grams salt (1 ½ scant tablespoons)
+- 25 grams salt (1 ½ scant tablespoons)

-- 1 cup extra flour (any of the types listed above) for shaping the dough
+- Extra flour (any of the types listed above) for shaping and dusting the dough

 - Cornmeal if you won’t bake in a Dutch oven or cast-iron combo cooker

 - I use organic flour but non-organic flour will work.

 - A homemade lame to score your loaves changes everything!
-This one is beautiful but very expensive and probably sold out.
 I made my own out of a razor blade and a wooden stir stick.
 If you opt to make a lame, be careful!
 My daughter Charlotte bought me this one for Mother’s Day this year and I love it.